 Mining continues to be one of the largest employers and areas of GDP growth for Australia.
 The mining industry is at the forefront of industries undergoing large-scale skills shifts as a result of changing technologies and future global demands.
 The Mining Skills Organisation Pilot (MSOP), is leading the national training system response to these changes to meet the skills needs of employers within the mining sector.

 The MSOP is working on several key projects including a national training qualification for mining automation, a new accelerated apprenticeship program pilot and a new data-based workforce planning model.
-Find out more on the Mining Skills Organisation Pilot website.
+Find out more on the Australian Minerals and Energy Skills Alliance website.

 Reforming the System